slyval/guidelines/Guidelines/REST API Guidelines.md

 The above status codes are mainly meant to provide guidelines when impementing the server side.
 It should be noted that other status codes may be raised by the hosting systems and must be handled accordingly when developing a client.

 #### Payload
+The response payload either contains resources or collections or errors.

 ##### Successful Responses
 When a request has been successful, a payload is normally expected for most of the methods.
 The following should be used as a guideline: